bergoid/rabot/README.rst

       'NAME_YYYMMDDhhmmss_RND.zip'

-  where 'NAME' is either equal to the name of 'FOLDER' or to 'PREFIX' if the latter argument is given, 'YYYMMDDhhmmss' is the current datetime and 'RND' is a 3-character random alphanumerical string.
+  where 'NAME' is either equal to the name of 'DIR' or to 'PREFIX' if the latter argument is given, 'YYYMMDDhhmmss' is the current datetime and 'RND' is a 3-character random alphanumerical string.

   If omitted, DESTDIR will be the parent directory of DIR.
 If DIR is omitted too, the current working directory is taken as DIR.

-  Paths inside the .zip file will be relative to DIR's parent directory.
+  Paths inside the .zip file will be relative to DIR's parent directory, unless you specify ROOTDIR, then they will be relative to ROOTDIR.
+DIR must be a subdirectory of ROOTDIR though.
+If you want to specify ROOTDIR but not PREFIX you can use '_' (underscore) as value for PREFIX.

-  Example:
+  Examples:

+  Compress the current working directory and put the file in the parent
+  directory:

+      user@host ~/projects/myprj $ zipdir
+      /home/user/projects/myprj_20180103163250_o5c.zip

+  Compress the directory '~/somedir/mydir' and put the file in the current working directory:

       user@host ~ $ zipdir somedir/mydir .
-      /home/user/mydir_20140522224809_m94.zip
+      /home/user/mydir_20180103162834_tyh.zip

   See also: 'tgzdir', 'tgzfiles'